1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 ---

-## 16.29 BSB-LAN often crashes or the WLAN connection is unstable.
+## 16.29 BSB-LAN often crashes or the WiFi connection is unstable.

-Problems with crashes or unstable WLAN are often (also) due to insufficient power supply.
+Problems with crashes or unstable WiFi are often (also) due to insufficient power supply.
 With the Olimex boards, this is occasionally
 This has also occasionally occurred with the Olimex boards when powered via the DC socket; a power supply via the USB interface was more stable in these cases.

 ---